gi-yt/tuxivoice/README.md

 Then git clone the repo and put tuxivoice in /usr/bin.

-That is it, you have installed tuxi
+That is it, you have installed tuxivoice
 ## Useful Tips
 To Clear History Delete the contents of tuxi.txt